soumen99/FEST-3D/docs/user_guide/03_test.md

 title: Test

-Since it is not possible to perform unit test with the current status of FEST-3D, we have defined a few integrated test cases.
+Since it is not possible to perform unit tests with the current status of FEST-3D, we have defined a few integrated test cases.
 Using this integrated method, you can test the implementation of various flux-schemes, higher-order methods, and turbulence models.
-Any new scheme added to the FEST-3D can also be tested using the same framework.
+Any new scheme added to FEST-3D can also be tested using the same framework.
-A python script, `Test.py`, provided in the `test/` directory to run the integrated test with a particular flux scheme, higher-order method, and turbulence model.
+A python script, `Test.py`, is provided in the `test/` directory to run the integrated tests with a particular flux scheme, higher-order method, and turbulence model.
 Use the following command to run all tests in the `test/` directory.